-The controversy among Syrians about the Syrian director Bassam Al Mulla, known as the “Godfather of Levantine Series”, has not subsided since the announcement of his departure.
+The controversy among Syrians regarding the Syrian director Bassam Al Mulla, known as the “Godfather of Levantine Series”, has not subsided since the announcement of his departure.
 On social media, thousands of publications mourn the “creative director”, and consider that the Syrian drama “lost a new castle with the death of Mullah.”
 On the other hand, hundreds of publications that underestimate its value, and assume that Mullah was one of the responsible for the decline of the Syrian drama, since the opening of “Bab Al Hara”, which paved a new path in the Syrian drama, has had negative repercussions on the Syrian drama.

 What can be observed within this state of controversy, is that the majority of artists and critics adopted the first opinion; Their posts in which they mourned Mullah were full of nostalgia for the romantic moments they experienced on filming sites and on screen; This applies to the majority of artists who criticized, with their previous statements, the series “Bab Al Hara” and the reactionary values it promoted and the false history it painted.

-Some obituary publications sometimes contradict their content with the previous statements of those who made them, as they raise the mullah to the highest ranks today, after they had previously brought him to the bottom.
+Some obituary publications sometimes contradict their content with the previous statements of those who made them, as they raise the mullah to the highest ranks today, following they had previously brought him to the bottom.
 The contradiction indicates that the Syrian artistic community is in a state of schizophrenia today; It is repeated with the departure of every Syrian artist who left a real impact on the drama, as Al Mulla did.

 Al Mulla’s artistic career began in 1981, when he worked as an assistant director in the series “Family Experiences” with the late director Alaeddin Kokash.
 During the eighties, he remained with Kokash in most of the series he directed, and took turns playing the role of assistant director and executive director in them; To weigh down his experience before he presented his first work as a director in 1991, when he directed the series “The Poppy”, which seemed similar to the work of his teacher at that period, and bears the same color and thought in dealing with social issues.